-Surya is a lawyer whose legal competence spans a number of areas of international law, including public international law, the law of the sea, international investment law, international trade law, international watercourses law, land and maritime boundary disputes, international human rights law and the Indian and Nepalese legal systems.
+Surya is a leading international lawyer whose competence spans a number of areas of public international law, including international investment law, WTO law, the law of the sea, international watercourses law, and international human rights law.

-He served as the United Nations Special Rapporteur for human rights in Cambodia between 2009 and 2015.
+He served as the United Nations Special Rapporteur for human rights in Cambodia between 2009 and 2015 and as a human rights advisor to the British Foreign Secretary between 2010 and 2015.

-Surya was appointed a QC (Hon) in the UK in 2017 in recognition of his contribution to international law and human rights and made an OBE for services to international law and to Britain-Nepal relations in 2004.
+Surya was appointed a QC (Hon) in the UK in 2017 in recognition of his contribution to international law and human rights and made an OBE for services to international law in 2004.

 Surya has been designated to serve on the Panels of Arbitrators and of Conciliators of the International Centre for Settlement of Investment Disputes (ICSID) and on the Panels of the Dispute Settlement Body of the World Trade Organization (WTO).
-He was elected to the Institut de Droit International in 2011 and has served as a member of its Commission on legal aspects of international investment arbitration.
+He was elected to the Institut de Droit International in 2011.

 He has been an expert member of the Task Force on Investment Policy of the World Economic Forum in Davos and International Centre for the International Centre for Trade and Sustainable Development in Geneva since 2015.